40024229-(90).jpg

 Oil on canvas.

-Signed and dated in the lower left corner to later by the artist "R. Casas 1910".
+Signed and dated in the lower left corner at the back by the artist "R. Casas 1910".

 Attached report and certificate issued by Adrià Codina.